techidaily/site-facebook/source/_posts/1719151874818-communication-breakdown-here-are-your-first-timer-room-tips.md

 ## 1\.
 You Don't Need a Facebook Account to Join

  While you do need a Facebook account to create a Messenger Room, you don't need one to join.
-For those who've[quit Facebook for good](https://www.makeuseof.com/tag/alternative-apps-quit-facebook/) , perhaps due to concerns about the company's privacy policies, it means they don't have to miss out for one call.
+For those who've [quit Facebook for good](https://www.makeuseof.com/tag/alternative-apps-quit-facebook/) , perhaps due to concerns about the company's privacy policies, it means they don't have to miss out for one call.

 ![messenger rooms join as guest](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/messenger-rooms-join-as-guest.jpg)